finnigar/finnigar/README.md

        * **Click on the link, and view your page live on GitHub Pages!**

   Congratulations!
 You have successfully hosted your résumé on GitHub Pages.
-Now that is is live, you can do things to personalize the site and make it your own.
+Now that it is live, you can do things to personalize the site.
 One of these ways is by setting the theme.
 You can do so by following the instructions below:

  4. **(Optional Step) Using a Jekyll Theme to Set the Theme of your GitHub Pages Webpage**
       * This step is optional.
 If you are fine with the default theme, feel free to skip this step.